Indamix/real-shadow/README.md

 # [Real Shadow](http://indamix.github.com/real-shadow/) — Module that casts photorealistic shadows
 Perfect for eye-catching demos and landing pages.
 Works in any browser supporting CSS box-shadow property.

 Real Shadow registers itself as CommonJS module, AMD module or jQuery plugin (it depends on your environment).
 If there is no CommonJS, AMD or jQuery, Real Shadow registers itself in the global namespace.

 ## What's new
 + now Real Shadow works with CommonJS, AMD and jQuery
-+ removed jQuery dependence
++ removed jQuery dependency
 + possibility to update shadows during/after jQuery animations
 + possibility to set custom shadow length
 + inset shadows